 If you have a tall scratching post, this is the best because the cats love it.
 They can get the whole length of their body involved.

 Use Catnip to Stop Scratching

 A proportion of cats seriously love the herb “Catnip” and this can be used as an attractant.
-You can get Catnip as a dried herb and put or hang little bags of it around her new cat tree.
-Or you can purchase specially prepared catnip spray and spray the cat tree with it.
+You can get Catnip as a dried herb and place or hang little bags of it around her new cat tree.
 If your cat is one of those kitties that loves catnip, this will make the retraining go a lot quicker.

 Cover Your Furniture

 In some instances, if you have a really determined cat and her furniture scratching habit has been ongoing and is very ingrained in her being, then you might have to temporarily cover the part of the furniture your cat is scratching with something not good to scratch.
 This could be some plastic, some double sided sticky tape, or even a prickly mat.
 This will deter her from the furniture long enough for her to build up love of her cat scratching tree, and can be removed as soon as she is re-trained appropriately.